johnandrea/unset-living-flag/README.md

 --max-gen MAXGEN

-Anyone with more than this many generations of descendants will have their "living" flag set to false.
+Anyone with more than this many generations of descendents will have their "living" flag set to false.
 Default 4

 --max-age MAXAGE